nsb/k8s-feature-deploys/README.md

 prepended with `feature-` it will be picked up by Jenkins and deployed.
 The feature URL will be posted in a slack channel once the deploy has been applied.

+## Usage

+#### Manually deploying to Kubernetes

+#### Prerequisites

+In order to deploy to Kubernetes you must have a cluster and the kubectl command working accordingly.

+You must set the env vars `REGISTRY_CRED_USR` and `REGISTRY_CRED_PSW` for your container registry.

+Run the following command to deploy the example app `make ci-push k8s_deploy`.

+If you are running the cluster locally you might need to forward the deployment to a local port.

+`kubectl port-forward k8s-feature-deploys-deployment-6875595c55-mzkx9 8000:80 --namespace=k8s-feature-deploys`

+If all went well you can point your browser at `http://localhost:8000`.

 ## Credits

 This repo has been extracted from UDF_APP feature deploys made by Lasse Bach.